IMERSS/inat-components/README.md

 observations, total number of observers, a histogram of data observations per month, top observers, total number of species and observation/species counts of the next taxonomical sub-level, e.g. if you specified an Order as the primary taxon ID, it would provide family-level stats (Kingdom -> Phylum -> Class -> Order -> Family -> Genus -> Species).

+## How to use

+First, you may want to look at a couple of examples.

+### Example 1

+In this repo, look at `apps/standalone/src/index.tsx`.
+This example does a "live" version of the script.
+For development purposes, it bypasses the need for separate data files and pings iNat directly.
+To do that, it defines a config file of the iNat taxons, places and features that it wants to display.
+See: `apps/standalone/src/inat.config.json`.
+That contains the details about what particular iNaturalist taxons you want.

+To run it, do this:
+- check out this repo and navigate to the root folder in your terminal.
+- `yarn install`
+- `yarn bootstrap`
+- `yarn dev`

+That'll open up a browser in dev mode where you can play around with the code and see how it functions.

+### Example 2

+TODO.

 ## Changelog